openjdk/guide/src/index.md

 This document assumes familiarity with the first two chapters of the free on-line book [Mercurial: The Definitive Guide](http://hgbook.red-bean.com).

-## Installing and configuring mercurial
+## Installing and configuring Mercurial

 Source bundles and binary packages for Mercurial are available at [https://www.selenic.com/mercurial/wiki/index.cgi](https://www.selenic.com/mercurial/wiki/index.cgi/Mercurial).
 The OpenJDK repositories recommend installation of Mercurial 2.6.3 (or later).
 A Mercurial installation is sufficient to clone a repository.
 Contributors who wish to submit changes will need some additional configuration as described below.